AI features based on 3rd-party integrations

 How to implement a new action

-Implementing a new AI action will require changes in the GitLab monolith as well as in the AI Gateway.
+Implementing a new AI action will require changes across different components.
 We’ll use the example of wanting to implement an action that allows users to rewrite issue descriptions according to a given prompt.

 1. Add your action to the Cloud Connector feature list

 The Cloud Connector configuration stores the permissions needed to access your service, as well as additional metadata.
-For more information, see Cloud Connector: Configuration.
+If there’s still not an entry for your feature, you’ll need to add one in two places:

 # ee/config/cloud_connector/access_data.yml